 If a School Knows About a Bullying Situation, Does the School Need to Do Something?

-School Staff Have a Legal Duty to Act In a Similar Manner As a Careful or Prudent Parent By Properly Addressing a Bullying Situation.
+Teachers and Principals Have a Legal Duty to Address a Bullying Situation In the Same Manner As a Careful or Prudent Parent Would.

 Understanding the Legal Responsibility of Schools and Teachers to Adequately Address Bullying Situations